namoscato/resolve-composer-conflict/README.md

 resolve-composer-conflict <branch>
 ```

-1. Merges the specified _branch_ into the current branch
+1. Merges the specified _branch_ into the current branch if a merge is not already in progress
-2. Resolves a sole `composer.lock` conflict
+2. Prompts manual resolution of other conflicts if applicable
+3. Resolves the `composer.lock` conflict by applying the current branch's updated dependencies to the merge branch's locked versions
-3. Commits the merge
+4. Commits the merge with a description of the conflicting files